-On Thursday 4th February 1937 the opening ceremony of the new Gas Works took place after £27,000 worth of new extensions.
-The new Gas Works Plant was erected by Messrs W. J. Jenkins & Co Ltd of Retford and was said to have been the second best in Wales.
+On Thursday 4th February 1937 the opening ceremony of the new Abertillery Gas Works Extensions took place after £27,000 worth of new extensions and renovations.
+The new gas works plant was erected by Messrs W. J. Jenkins & Co Ltd of Retford and was said to have been the second best in Wales.
 Cardiff Gas Works held first place.
 The foundation work was started in May 1936 and gas making commenced on the 4th December 1936.

 The Gas Tanks and Holders.

 The gas holder was constructed by Firth, Blakeley, Sons & Co Ltd of Vulvan Ironworks, Church Fenton, Leeds.
 The gas tank was 82′ feet in diameter 27′ feet deep.
 The gas holder was of a spiral-guided type, in two lifts.
 The inner was 77′ feet 9″ inches in diameter by 26′ feet 6″ inches deep.
 The outer being 80′ feet 1″ inch diameter by 26′ feet 6″ inches deep with a total working capacity of 250,000 cubic feet.